As an Amazon Associate I earn from qualifying purchases. Click for details.

 But even some of them may really need a listening ear.

 Perhaps their bluster is really a defense.
-They’re trying to avoid additional pain… as if being left behind where they’re often ignored isn’t bad enough.
+They’re trying to avoid additional pain… as if being ignored isn’t bad enough.

 Take regular breaks from being an investigator.

-Some – not all – spirits want to be heard.
+Some – not all – ghosts want to be heard.
 (And some spirits aren’t benign and should not be engaged with, in any manner.)

 Pause if you become too immersed in your own research – and fascinating discoveries – to remember that many (or even most) ghosts are wounded or terrified spirits.